What Is a LeRobot Dataset? Record, Visualize, and Train

 Source tracking and saving versions

 This way, you can compare how different data affects your results.
-Once your data is ready, you can follow our guide on training models on LeRobot datasets to begin the next phase.
+Once your data is ready, you can follow the guide on training models on LeRobot datasets to begin the next phase.
 Using checked docs ensures you follow the best path for your exact hardware.

-Build a repeatable robot learning data pipeline
+How to build a repeatable robot learning data pipeline

 Fix your hardware setup

 You should also focus on how you move the robot during data capture.
-Steady LeRobot data collection via teleoperation makes sure that every motion is smooth and exact.
+Steady LeRobot data collection via teleoperation makes sure every motion is smooth and exact.
 If the hardware changes too much, the model may get confused by the new input.
 High-quality cameras and sensors must be placed in the same spots to capture the same views every time.

 Capture many types of data

-Robots need more than just sight to perform complex tasks. often include visual data, but adding touch and force data is also helpful.
+Robots need more than just sight to perform complex tasks.
+LeRobot datasets often include visual data, but adding touch and force data is also helpful.
 Mixing many types of data is vital for robots to do fine tasks that need closed-loop feedback.
 This helps the robot adjust its grip or path in real time as things change.

 Manage the dataset stages